jtara1/tele/README.md

 ## TODO

-- [ ] fix apps-log promtail job and pipeline
+- [x] fix apps-log promtail job and pipeline
-- [ ] migrate everything to nixos config declaration
+- [x] migrate everything to nixos config declaration
-- [ ] nixos config services.promtail is broken? define systemd config
+- [x] nixos config services.promtail
-- [ ] symbolically link docker apps logs for readability (container name instead of container id, the long-hashes)
+- [x] relabel docker apps logs for readability (container name instead of container id, the long-hashes)
-- [ ] .sh instead of ansible?
-Makefile instead of ansible?
+- [x] ~~.sh instead of ansible?
+Makefile instead of ansible?~~ can import nix flake
 - [ ] promtail to ingest logs for non-rootless (default) docker containers (I don't use this so this isn't for me)

-## Notes

-I was running the 3 in docker containers.
-Now, I'm running promtail directly on host OS.
-Later, I may switch to running the 3 through nixos config.
+- [ ] improve promtail job, docker
+- [ ] re-add nginx access logs pipeline
+- [x] prometheus for system monitoring and metrics
+- [ ] alerts for core resources: cpu, storage, memory
+- [ ] ingest logs from multiple virtual machines in dedicated logs-app server?
+- [ ] fix and test the nginx config for local dev and for my server

 ## References